We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people wonder why they always sleep better in a hotel.

-It is recommended that you upgrade your bedding at least every 5–8 years.
+It’s recommended that you upgrade your bedding at least every 5–8 years.

 Exercise is one of the best science-backed ways to improve your sleep and health.

 Regular exercise during daylight hours is one of the best ways to ensure a good night’s sleep.

 Drinking large amounts of liquids before bed can lead to similar symptoms, though some people are more sensitive than others.

-Try not to drink any fluids 1–2 hours before going to bed.
+Try to not drink any fluids 1–2 hours before going to bed.

 Reduce fluid intake in the late evening and try to use the bathroom right before bed.

 Sleep plays a key role in your health.